null

 Concrete Compressive Strength Testing Machine

 Check out our top of the line traditional concrete compression testing machines for all specimens, sizes and needs.
+Various testing methods, such as the Rebound Hammer and Ultrasonic Pulse Velocity, are used to assess concretes strength by correlating rebound distances or pulse velocities to the concrete's strength.
+It is important to do cylinder break tests on day 28 of the concrete’s life cycle to ensure quality and verify the strength of in-situ slabs.
 We have everything you need for concrete testing from 250K Concrete Compression Testing Machines to 500K options.
 Plus we have extensometers and compressometers and everything else you need to test concrete.

-With concrete cylinder molds to get you started and machines to perform the test you have everything you need to test safely.
+With fresh concrete cylinder molds to get you started and machines to do the concrete testing you have everything you need to test safely.
 We have concrete test cylinders in many sizes 4x8 concrete test cylinders and more, so lets look at the different ways that specific concrete is tested with properties of concrete of machines.

 Concrete Compression Testing Concrete

-Compression testing machines are a must have in the construction industry to mechanical test the flexural strength of concrete.
-These concrete testing machines measure the compressive strength of hardened cylindrical concrete specimens to determine if the concrete used in the construction project meets the minimum required flexural strength of concrete and applied load rate.
+Compression testing machines are a must have in the construction industry to mechanical concrete testing the flexural strength of concrete.
+These concrete testing machines measure the compression strength of hardened cylindrical concrete specimens to determine if the concrete used in the project meets the minimum required flexural strength of concrete and applied load rate.

 First you need concrete cylinder molds to shape and hold fresh concrete specimens during the casting process.
 These create cylindrical samples and traditional concrete curing.
-Our complete line of concrete cylinder molds are made from the best steel materials and has unlimited shelf life, while plastic concrete cylinder molds are for disposable use.
+Our entire line of concrete cylinder molds are made from top quality steel and has unlimited shelf life, while plastic concrete cylinder molds are for disposable use.
 Each set comes with multiple molds per case, the most popular options are 36, 50 or 80 per case.

-Then you add the hardened specimens from the concrete cylinder molds to a compression test machine to determine the concrete psi.
+Then you add the hardened concrete specimens from the concrete cylinder molds to a compression test machine to get the concrete psi.

-Compression testing machines work by applying a compressive force to concrete until the concrete fails with the appropriate concrete compressive strength ranges (tensile strength of concrete with tensile forces).
+Compression testing machines work by applying a compressive force to hardened concrete until the concrete fails with the desired concrete compressive strength ranges (tensile strength of concrete with tensile forces).
 The failure point is the compressive strength of the concrete.

 Compressive Stress Testing Machines for Compression Test Methods

-These come in various sizes and capacities depending on the size of the 3 specimens being tested and the amount of force required (tensile strength of concrete with tensile forces).
+These come in different sizes and capacities depending on the number of 3 specimens being tested and the amount of force required (tensile strength of concrete with tensile forces).
 You will find them in laboratories and in the field on construction sites.
 They are usually made of Teflon load frame and steel load frame with a latchable steel guard door.

 There are two types of concrete compression testing machines: hydraulic and manual.
 Hydraulic machines are more common in construction projects because they give more accurate results and require less effort to operate.
 They use hydraulic pressure to apply the required force to crush the concrete specimen.